skoolkid/skoolkit/sphinx/source/man/trace.py.rst

 ``trace.py`` simulates the execution of machine code in a 48K, 128K or +2 SNA, SZX or Z80 snapshot, or a binary (raw memory) file.
 If FILE is '48', '128' or '+2', no snapshot is loaded, and the RAM is left blank (all zeroes).
-If 'OUTFILE' is given, an SZX or Z80 snapshot is written after execution has completed.
+If 'OUTFILE' is given, an SZX/Z80 snapshot or WAV file is written after execution has completed.

 OPTIONS
 =======